spsaucier/clearspend-mobile/README.md

   - Alternatively, open the workspace in Xcode and build & run the app from there
 - Run the Android app (remember to start a simulator or connect a device): `yarn android`

+### Set up .env file
+Create an .env file and copy the contents of .env.example into it Get the missing vars from 1password and paste into respective fields

 ## Setup Issues

 M1 Macs: